phamvutuyetanh/Consumption-Observation_And_Analysis_by_Visualization/README.md

 <a name="motivation"></a>
 ### 2. Motivation
 <ul>
-<li>		Cho thấy được sức mạnh của trực quan hóa dữ liệu </li>
+<li>		Showing the power of data visualization</li>
-<li>		Áp dụng sức mạnh đó to implement the complex task in sale business </li>
+<li>		Using this power to implement the complex task in sale business </li>
 </ul>

 <a name="goal"></a>
 ### 3. Goals
 <ul>
 <li>	Consolidating and supplementing knowledge learned in theory class about Data Science and Data Visualization. </li>
 <li>	Create a dynamic but comprehensive dashboard to display difficult-to-obtain views from numerical data. </li>
 <li>    Provide opportunities to access many tools for data visualization and web presentation. </li>
 <li>    Gain experience in project management and code refactoring processes. </li>
 </ul>